-- 1. Start HA Proxy from either the Start menu or the MS-DOS window.
-If using the MS-DOS window, go to the directory where HA Proxy is installed and type the following command-line: - ha_proxy<switch>.exe -host <Configuration Server host> -port <Configuration Server port> -app <HA Proxy Application> - 2.
-Replace ha_proxy<switch>.exe with the correct HA Proxy executable name, which depends on the type of the switch used. - Table 8 on page 122 lists HA Proxy executable names for supported switches.
+1. Start HA Proxy from either the Start menu or the MS-DOS window.
+If using the MS-DOS window, go to the directory where HA Proxy is installed and type the following command-line:

+2. Replace ha_proxy\switch\.exe with the correct HA Proxy executable name, which depends on the type of the switch used.

+Table 9 on page 124 lists HA Proxy executable names for supported switches.